asmatbatool335/notesApp_beautifulUI/README.md

-# NoteIt
+# DocumentIt

-A beautiful, professional, multi-user markdown note-taking application built with Python Flask, SQLite, and a modern HTML/CSS/JS frontend.
+A beautiful, professional, multi-user markdown document-taking application built with Python Flask, SQLite, and a modern HTML/CSS/JS frontend.

 ---